tmart2322/apex-async-chainable/README.md

 * Allows sharing of variables between chain members.
 * Allows both promise-like chaining and list-driven chaining.
 * Allows Batch, Queueable, or Schedulable to be chained.
-* Utilizes finalizers for queueables to ensure the chain can continue even if an uncaught exception is surfaced in the queueable (including uncatchable limit exceptions).
+* Utilizes Finalizers for Queueables to ensure the chain can continue even if an uncaught exception is surfaced in the Queueable (including uncatchable limit exceptions).
 ### With Chainable
 Chaining can be accomplished in a promise-like way...
 ```java